Skip to main content

 Vehicle Safety Recalls Week

 Every vehicle recall is serious and affects your safety.
-That's why Vehicle Safety Recalls Week, which begins March 6, focuses on the importance checking for recalls and getting any unrepaired recalls fixed immediately.
-You should check for open recalls at least twice a year as hundreds of recalls are issued a year and some recalls are updated.
-For example, in 2022, several Takata air bag recalls were upgraded to "Do Not Drive" warnings.
+That's why Vehicle Safety Recalls Week, which begins March 4, focuses on the importance of checking for recalls and getting any unrepaired recalls fixed immediately for free.

 Check for Recalls

-Image showing where VIN is located on a vehicle.
-1. Find your Vehicle Identification Number (VIN).
-Look for the 17-character VIN on the lower left of your car's windshield, or on the label inside your driver side doorjamb (see example).
+• Look for the 17-character VIN on the lower left of your car's windshield, or on the label inside your driver side doorjamb.
 You might also find your VIN on your vehicle’s registration or your insurance documents.

 Check Car Seats, Tires, and Vehicle-Related Equipment, Too